medic/cht-core/API_v1.md

 | Key | Description
 | -------- | -----------------
 | place | String that references a place or object that defines a new place.
 | reported_date | Date string that is compatible with this format: "YYYY-MM-DDTHH:mm:ssZ".
 Where "Z" is a timezone value like "-03" or "+1245".
 Example: "2011-10-10T14:48:00-0300".
 If omitted the current time is used.
+A compatible date string can be generated using the `toISOString` method on a Javascript Date object.

 ## POST /api/v1/people